1. How exactly does a wind turbine convert wind into electricity?

 17. Do you need planning permission for a wind turbine?

 Yes, all large scale wind turbines will have to go through the planning process.
-With regard to both domestic and industrial micro generation however, planning exemptions have been published by the Department of the Environment have recently come into effect.
+Enerpower are a commercial wind turbine installer, however with regard to both domestic and industrial micro generation however, planning exemptions have been published by the Department of the Environment have recently come into effect.
 These exemptions cover micro generation units with a maximum height of 10 meters for domestic turbines and units with a maximum height of 20 meters for businesses.
 The local county council is the authority to which you need to apply to for planning permission.
 Your application should include both a site layout map, a site location map, drawings of the planned turbines include their height and rotor diameter, together with evidence of a site notice and notification in the required national and/or local papers.

 Enerpower have installed Wind Turbines for Flahavan’s Oats Waterford, McAuley Animal Feed Meath and The Meade Potato Company, Navan Co.
 Meath.